ncssar/sartopo_python/docs/source/index.rst

 ---------------
 You may want to initialize the session without specifying a map, e.g. if you need to start by checking the list of available maps.
 You can open a 'mapless' session by simply omitting the mapID argument when you initialize the session.
 In that case, you can open a map later, within the same session, with .openMap().
+Any of the 'account data access methods' will work in a mapless session.
+Most of the other class methods require an open map, so will fail with an error message if called in a mapless session.

 Fixed choices
 -------------